stliang/intuitive_monad/README.md

 # An Algebraic Approach to Programming
-The polynomial behavior of Algebra is captured by the laws defined in Algebraic objects such as Functor, Applicative, monoid, and Monad.
-To take an Algebraic approach to programming is to compose and evaluate polynomial equation.
+This exercise hope to show the similarity between composing polynomial equation and Functional Programing.
+We will look at the laws of Algebraic objects such as Monoid, Functor, Applicative,and Monad because they made up the machinary of polynomial equation.

 ### Key Functions
 fmap function:
 ```